eisenzopf/redactomatic/README.md

 ### rules/

-The [rules/](./rules/) directory contains default files used to define the core redaction.
+The [rules/](../rules/) directory contains default files used to define the core redaction.

-- [config.yml](./rules/config.yml) - fields to be redacted, anonymized, levels and anonymyzation order
+- [config.yml](../rules/config.yml) - fields to be redacted, anonymized, levels and anonymyzation order

-- [core-defs.yml](./rules/core-defs.yml)- definitions for redaction and anonymization of all core fields
+- [core-defs.yml](../rules/core-defs.yml)- definitions for redaction and anonymization of all core fields

-- [ignore.yml](./rules/ignore.yml) - an example file used to specify phrases to be protected
+- [ignore.yml](../rules/ignore.yml) - an example file used to specify phrases to be protected

 It is important to note that the core rules can all be re-defined or overriden.
 See below regarding the `--defaulrules` and `--rulesfile` options.

 ### data/

-The [data/](./data/) directory contains a number of files that are used to anonymize recognized entities.
+The [data/](../data/) directory contains a number of files that are used to anonymize recognized entities.
 As additional entity types are added for different geographies and languages, the number and size of files will grow.
-Please see the [data file README](./data/README.md) for more information.
+Please see the [data file README](../data/README.md) for more information.
 The anonymization class AnonPhraseList and its sub-classes can be used to create your own anonymization types based on your own data files.

+### test-scripts/

+The [test-scripts/](../test-scripts/) directory contains a file [test-redactomatic.sh](../test-scripts/test-redactomatic.sh) which can be used to test the installation of redactomatic.

-### test/
+### test-expected/

-The [test/](test/) directory contains a number of files that are used to verify the test results (see the Test section).
+The [test-expected/](../test-expected/) directory contains a number of files that are used to verify the test results (see the Test section).
 These files are not neccessary to the operation of Redactomatic.

 ## Creating and Customizing Models

 ### Loading default and custom rule files.

 By default all of the files named `rules/*.json` or `rules/*.yml` are loaded.
 If you put additional `.yml` or `.json` files into the default rules/ directory then they will be also be treated as default rules.
+We recommend that you use the `--rulesfile` option rather than changing the core configuration.

 The `--rulesfile` option can be used used to load custom rules files in addition to the core rules files.
 These JSON or YML files can be placed anywhere, for example in your own custom rules directory.
 The paths that you give to the` --rulesfile` option are globbed so you can define things like `--rulefile myrulesdir/*.yml`

 The `--no-defaultrules` option suppresses the core rules completely.
 If you use this option then you must define all the rules that are to be used using the `--rulesfile` option.
 This allows you to completely ignore the default rules supplied with redactomatic, or specify exactly which of the default files you want to include in your configuration.
 We do not recommend using this option unless you are an experienced user.

 Redactomatic configuration files can be in YAML format or JSON format and can be intermixed.
 Note also that regular expressions are almost impossible to express in JSON.
 Use YAML for configuration containing regular expressions.